pprathameshmore/graph-microsoft-365/docs/jupiterone.md

 # Integration with JupiterOne

-JupiterOne provides a managed integration for Microsoft 365.
-The integration connects directly to Microsoft Graph APIs to obtain metadata about the target organization and analyze resource relationships.

 ## Microsoft 365 + JupiterOne Integration Benefits

-- Visualize Microsoft 365 services, groups, and users in the JupiterOne graph.
+- Visualize Microsoft 365 Active Directory users, groups, and members in the JupiterOne graph.
 - Map Microsoft 365 users to employees in your JupiterOne account.
-- Monitor changes to Microsoft 365 users using JupiterOne alerts.
+- Monitor changes to Microsoft 365 users and groups using JupiterOne alerts.

 ## How it Works

-- JupiterOne uses your configured credentials to periodically fetch acocunt information, users, groups, and group members from Microsoft 365 to update the graph.
+- JupiterOne requests credentials to periodically fetch acocunt information, users, groups, and group members from Microsoft 365 to update the graph.
-- You write JupiterOne queries to review and monitor updates to the graph.
+- Write JupiterOne queries to review and monitor updates to the graph.
-- You configure alerts to take action when JupiterOne graph changes.
+- Configure alerts to take action when JupiterOne graph changes occur.

 ## Requirements

-- An Azure account with a registered app that will provide credentials for the program to connect to Microsoft Graph APIs.
-- A Microsoft 365 account to target for ingestion.
+- A Microsoft 365 user with the ability to grant admin consent to the JupiterOne App (global administrator).
+Users may configure the allowed scopes in the JupiterOne UI before being directed to the Microsoft Idenity Platform to grant consent.
+- You must have permission in JupiterOne to install new integrations.

 ## Support